Fallen Angel (The X-Files): Plot

 Near Townsend, Wisconsin, a UFO crashes in the woods.
 When the deputy sheriff arrives on the scene, he is killed by an invisible figure while surrounded by bright white light.
-As the U.S. Air Force monitors the crash, Colonel Calvin Henderson (Marshall Bell), the military's UFO reclamations expert, launches an operation to clean up the site.
+As the U.S. Air Force monitors the situation, Colonel Calvin Henderson (Marshall Bell), the military's UFO reclamations expert, launches an operation to clean up the crash site.

-After consulting with Deep Throat, Fox Mulder (David Duchovny) travels to Wisconsin and takes photos of the crash site, only to be captured.
+After consulting with Deep Throat, Fox Mulder (David Duchovny) travels to Wisconsin and takes photos of the site, only to be captured.
 After being interrogated by Henderson, he is detained alongside an eccentric NICAP member named Max Fenig (Scott Bellis), who was also captured in the woods.
 The next morning, Dana Scully (Gillian Anderson) arrives to retrieve Mulder, telling him that FBI Section Chief Joseph McGrath is threatening to shut down the X-Files because of his actions.
 She also claims that the wreckage has been identified as a downed Libyan fighter jet; Mulder dismisses this explanation.
-Meanwhile, the invisible occupant of the UFO passes through an electronic fence set up around the crash site, escaping into the outside world.
+Meanwhile, the invisible occupant of the UFO passes through an electronic fence set up around the woods, escaping into the outside world.

 The agents return to Mulder's motel room, finding it ransacked by Max.
 He turns out to be a fan of Mulder's, having followed NICAP's research into his work on the X-Files.
-Max brings the agents to his Airstream trailer, where he shows them audio transmissions from the deputy, as well as a fire crew that arrived at the crash site.
+Max brings the agents to his Airstream trailer, where he shows them audio transmissions from the deputy, as well as a fire crew that also arrived at the crash site.
 Mulder and Scully visit the deputy's widow, who claims the government won't release her husband's body and has threatened her into silence.
 They also meet a doctor who treated the deputy and the fire crew, revealing that they died of abnormally severe burns; he claims that he was also threatened.
 Henderson arrives at the hospital with a group of burned soldiers, who were attacked after they cornered the invisible alien at their base.